Barrington College

-Barrington College was a four-year Christian liberal arts college located in Barrington, Rhode Island.
+Barrington College was a four-year Christian liberal arts college located in Barrington, Rhode Island, United States.
 It is no longer in operation.

 History

 Barrington College was founded by E. W. Kenyon, pastor of the New Covenant Baptist Church, in 1900 as the Bethel Bible Training School in Spencer, Massachusetts.
 It was relocated to Dudley, Massachusetts in 1923 and renamed the Dudley Bible Institute.
 It was then moved to Capitol Hill in Providence, Rhode Island in 1929 and renamed the Providence Bible Institute.
 In 1950, the school purchased Belton Court, a 150 acre estate in Barrington.
 In 1960, the Providence campus was sold and the college was renamed to Barrington College.
-Financially struggling to continue operation after 85 years, the college merged with Gordon College, another liberal arts Christian school in Wenham, Massachusetts, in 1985.
+Financially struggling, the college merged with Gordon College, another liberal arts Christian school in Wenham, Massachusetts, in 1985.

 Legacy

 The Barrington Center for the Arts at Gordon is named in honor of Barrington College.
-The campus was sold and was the site of Zion Bible College, until Zion moved to Haverhill, Massachusetts 2008.
+The campus was sold and was the site of Zion Bible College, until Zion moved to Haverhill, Massachusetts, in 2008.